 So you’ve got an idea of all the material you’ll be using.
 Now you need to structure it.
 The first sentence should be catchy and is also the one part of the statement that can be vague.
 Lead your reader in, potentially with a personal anecdote: “Legal practice is not simply another career, but an intellectual philosophy.
 I first realised this when……” (obviously, don’t use that, but you get the idea).

-From there your statement should proceed simply and logically from one section to the next.
+From there a successful law personal statement should proceed simply and logically from one section to the next.
 Think about how you’re going to lay it out.
 A standard structure involves a very short and snappy introduction, one in-depth section on your (hopefully extensive) legal experience and inspiration, a second on your analytical and academic achievements, and a quick paragraph on your extra-curricular activities.

 Show Off How Smart You Are, But be Subtle About it